Object Management Instructions

 - Service: a Kubernetes object that provides access to Pod.
 You can define different types based on your needs.

 - Ingress: a Kubernetes object that manages external access to services in a cluster.

 - Secret: used to store sensitive information such as passwords and tokens.

 - Volume: used to store container access-related data.

 - Persistent Volume (PV): a piece of storage configured in the Kubernetes cluster.

-There are dozens of other Kubernetes objects such as Namespace, HPA, and ResourceQuota.
+There are dozens of other Kubernetes objects such as Namespace, HPA, and ResourceQuotas.
 You can use different objects based on your business needs.
-The objects available vary by Kubernetes version.
+Available objects vary depending on Kubernetes version.
 For more information, visit Kubernetes' official website.